Integrity and

 You

 don't need to hold a negative memory in your mind.
-Concerning thoughts of
+If you think that someone

-dismiss thinking about it anymore.
+it anymore.

-can relate all of your experience to the thoughts that turn your mind toward
+9 You can relate all of your experience to the thoughts

-integrity and positive concern.
 Being the best person that you can be and

 practicing a reliable method to improve your integrity will liberate and